Carlisle Indian Industrial School

 ..Sitting Bull (Teton Sioux)

-Tom Torlino, 1883, on arrival to Carlisle Indian Industrial School Tom Torlino, Navajo.
-Carlisle Indian School 1886 - 3 years after arrival
+Navajo.
+Carlisle Indian School 1886 - 3 years

 INTRODUCTION

-into the Carlisle Indian School and its history.
+These pages are designed, written and executed with the purpose of offering glimpses into the Carlisle Indian School and its history.

 The Carlisle Indian School's mission was to shape identity.

-In its infancy, that shaping meant to transform American Indian children
+In its infancy, that shaping meant to transform American Indian children to resemble their so-called "civilized"

-to resemble their so-called civilized American brothers and sisters.
+American brothers and sisters.

 As the experiment progressed, that purpose shifted to one of "influence"

-rather than "transformation," to quote Francis Leupp,
+rather than "transformation," according to Francis Leupp, U.S. Indian Commissioner, 1904.

-It is our purpose to respectfully honor those students
+It is our purpose to respectfully

 and their descendants who lived the experiment,

-and to grieve with those whose lives were diminished by it.
+with those whose lives were diminished by it.

-This is a history that belongs to all Americans
+This is a history that belongs to all Americans.

-are shaped by the Carlisle experiment.
+The identities of all Americans are shaped by the Carlisle experiment.

 Much of the text on these pages reflect the collaborative efforts of